reficul31/parallel-neural-networks/README.md

 ![Parallel CPU utilization](./asset/CPU-Usage-Parallel.png)

-** Our parallel implementation was able to maximize CPU utilization resulting in almost 100% CPU utilization decreasing the execution time from 165 minutes to just 80 minutes **
+<b> Our parallel implementation was able to maximize CPU utilization resulting in almost 100% CPU utilization decreasing the execution time from 165 minutes to just 80 minutes </b>